tobibeer/TiddlyWikiPlugins/README.md

 [Plugins](https://github.com/tobibeer/TiddlyWikiPlugins/tree/master/plugins)
 =======
-This folder contains the plugins in a standard and — if available — possibly a minified version.
+This folder contains the plugins in a commented and — if available — possibly a minified version.

 [Resources](https://github.com/tobibeer/TiddlyWikiPlugins/tree/master/resources)
 =========